Fleece is a durable and versatile man-made fabric – an important part of the contemporary clothing industry.

 - Polyester fibers are hydrophobic making them water-repellent, moisture-wicking, and quick-drying.

-- Polyester fibers are very durable and resistant to stretching.
+- They are very durable and resistant to stretching.

 - Polyester fibers do not shrink.

-- Polyester fibers are resistant to chemicals and easy to care for.
+- Resistant to chemicals and easy to care for.

-- Polyester fibers are lightweight and cheap to produce.
+- These fibers are lightweight and cheap to produce.